icopy-site/awesome/docs/awesome/awesome-kubernetes.md

 * [Sysdig Open Source](http://www.sysdig.org/)
 * [The Elastic Stack](https://www.elastic.co/docker-kubernetes-container-monitoring) - An open-source solution for monitoring and visualising K8s metrics, logs, application traces and more.
 * [Weave Scope](http://www.weave.works/products/weave-scope/)
+* [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - Simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.

 ## Testing